 Collecting records primarily to build a record collection that can be sold at a profit in the future should be the last thing on anyone’s mind.

 Get Good Sound, Then Good Records

-Collectible records are the opposite of the records we offer to the serious audiophile record lover.
+Collectible records are the opposite of the records we offer.
 All of the value of our Hot Stamper pressings is tied up in their Music and Sound, which is where we think it should be.

 Many of the basic questions concerning Hot Stampers, including our grading system, 2-packs, coupons, the mailing list, as well as more general ordering and payment information, can be found in our original Frequently Asked Questions section.